Dow, DuPont soar on prospect of $130 billion merger 'Christmas present'

 "It looks relatively doable," said the expert, who added the deal would need approvals in enough jurisdictions that the review could take a year.

-While the deal was described by Reuters sources as a "merger of equals," Dow shareholders could argue for up to 60 percent of the merged company, citing its slightly larger market capitalisation and higher earnings before interest, taxes, depreciation and amortisation (EBITDA) over the past 12 months.
+While the deal was described by Reuters sources as a "merger of equals," Dow shareholders could argue for up to 60 percent of the merged company, citing its slightly larger market capitalization and higher earnings before interest, taxes, depreciation and amortization (EBITDA) over the past 12 months.

 The largest of the three companies resulting from a post-merger breakup would include Dow's leading plastics franchise and DuPont's performance materials segment, which sells polymers and other products to automotive equipment manufacturers, said Laurence Alexander, equity analyst for Jefferies.